 A pivot is simply a swing high or swing low from where the price had a significant reaction.

 Effectively, we use the three pivots to draw the Pitchfork trendlines.
-So, basically, you need to first identify the early stage of a trend development, locate the pivot points and mark them so you can easily draw the Pitchfork trendlines through them.
+So first, you need to identify the early stage of a trend, locate the pivot points and mark them so you can easily draw the Pitchfork trendlines through them.

 Note* There are multiple ways to draw the Andrews Pitchfork lines.
 These are just our favorite techniques.